Randy George: Army career

-Chief of Staff
+Chief of staff

 George is sworn in as the 41st chief of staff of the Army on 21 September 2023.

-George's nomination to be Army chief of staff was among those delayed by Senator Tommy Tuberville's hold over opposition to DoD's abortion policy.
+He served in an acting capacity as the chief of staff of the United States Army from 4 August 2023.
+George's nomination to be Army chief of staff was among those delayed by Senator Tommy Tuberville's hold over opposition to the Defense Department's abortion policy.

 Having been confirmed via standalone vote on 21 September 2023, George was sworn in on the same day via phone by Secretary of the Army Christine Wormuth while visiting soldiers of the 11th Airborne Division in Alaska.

 After becoming the chief of staff he said his top priorities were preparing the Army to fight future conflicts, strengthening the Army profession, and improving recruitment.
 Initiatives undertaken for the former include improving the Army's ability to counter drone warfare, increasing the range and accuracy of long-range weapon systems, and ensuring that the U.S. industrial base can meet the needs of the Army.
 In 2024, he decided to cut 5% of the general officer positions in the Army by declining to fill 12 of the total of 219 positions in the next several years, which were deemed "non-essential."

-George at the Tomb of the Unknown Soldier in Washington, D.C., in March 2024.
+At Army headquarters, it was decided to reduce its size by 1,000 personnel.
+George also led the Army out of one of the worst recruiting crises in its history in 2024.

-On 1 May 2025, George and Army Secretary Daniel Driscoll announced the Army Transformation Initiative, which is a project to restructure the Army and quickly incorporate new technologies.
-Among its changes are the creation of transformation-in-contact brigades and plans to merge the U.S. Army Forces Command with Training and Doctrine Command.
-The first phase of the initiative took place during 2024, when three Army brigades started reforms as transformation-in-contact brigades.
+On 1 May 2025, George and Army Secretary Daniel Driscoll announced the Army Transformation Initiative, a project to restructure the Army, reduce inefficiency, and quickly incorporate new technologies, as part of a larger effort consistent with a directive from Defense Secretary Pete Hegseth.
+Described as the Army's biggest restructuring in a generation, among its changes are the creation of transformation-in-contact brigades and plans to merge several existing Army commands.
+The first phase of the initiative took place during 2024, when three Army brigades started experimentation with new technology and structures as transformation-in-contact brigades.
+This was intended to assist the Army's adoption of drones and other systems that have been widely used in the Russo-Ukrainian war.
+George also ended the Army's acquisition of the M10 Booker, after it was determined to be too easy to destroy with drones, and accelerated the development of the M1E3 Abrams and the acquisition of the Infantry Squad Vehicle.

-George was involved in the planning of the U.S. Army 250th Anniversary Parade, held on 14 June 2025.
+George at the Tomb of the Unknown Soldier in Arlington, Virginia, in March 2024.